 Kissing is a way of expressing love and affection.
-Dogs are very lovable creatures, so the urge to kiss your dog on the mouth is completely natural, but it does have health and personal safety risks.
+Dogs are very lovable creatures, so the urge to kiss your dog is completely natural.
+But is it risky?

 Table of Contents:

 Do Dogs Like Being Kissed On The Head?

 Kissing is not a natural behavior for dogs.
 Licking might be similar to the act of kissing, but we cannot be sure.

 Research shows that dogs are capable of interpreting human emotions.
 So, although kissing is not a natural dog behavior, many dogs can interpret kissing as an act of affection.

 If you see things from the dog’s point of view, you will understand why.

 Owners kiss their dogs when they are in a happy and positive mood.
 They may also decide to give their dog a treat at the same time.
 Dogs tend to associate kisses with a happy, attentive owner.